-Specific Actions, Objectives and Timelines By December 31, 2024, concurrent with the Development Code update to provide adequate sites for the RHNA (see Program 2), update the Development Code to address the by-right approval requirements.
+Specific Actions, Objectives and Timelines Concurrent with the Housing Element adoption and Development Code update to provide adequate sites for the RHNA (see Program 2), update the Development Code to address the by-right approval requirements.
 The zoning code will be amended to address the by right approval requirements for lower-income sites included in the site inventory with a proposed zoning change, as well as vacant sites identified in two previous housing elements and non-vacant sites identified in the previous housing element, in compliance with Government Code Section 65583.2(h) and (i), to permit owner-occupied and rental multifamily uses by-right (without discretionary approval) for developments in which 20 percent or more of the units are affordable to lower-income households.
-Primary Responsible Departments Planning Department Funding Sources General Fund Relevant Policies 2.1, 2.2, 3.1 AFFH Themes Housing MobilityNew Housing Opportunities in Areas of Higher Resources Geographic Targeting Citywide AFFH Outcomes Facilitate the development of 1,588 units over 8 years (387 very low- income, 238 low-income, 238 moderate-income, and 695 above moderate-income units).
+Any subdivision of the sites shall be subject to all laws, including, but not limited to, the local government ordinance implementing the Subdivision Map Act.
+Primary Responsible Departments Planning Department Funding Sources General Fund Relevant Policies 2.1, 2.2, 3.1 AFFH Themes Housing MobilityNew Housing Opportunities in Areas of Higher Resources Geographic Targeting Citywide AFFH Outcomes Facilitate the development of 1,588 units over 8 years (387 very low-income, 238 low-income, 238 moderate-income, and 695 above moderate-income units).